 - Select all relevant categories for your business.

 - Upload new photos to each location regularly (once a month).
 This can include photos of the outside and inside of your location, your team, your offerings, etc.

-- Encourage reviews on industry platforms to increase the potential of Google My Business pulling in reviews from social media and other industry platforms like Yelp, YP.com, and Foursquare.
+- Encourage reviews on industry platforms to increase the potential of Google Business Profile pulling in reviews from social media and other industry platforms like Yelp, YP.com, and Foursquare.